oksusoo1/fireflutter/README.md

 controller.state.setState(() {});
 ```

-## Reminder logic
+## Reminder input data & logic

 - There are `title, content, imageUrl, link` fields on the form.
-- One of `title, content, imageUrl` must have value or dialog will not appear.
+- At least, One of `title, content, imageUrl` must have value or dialog will not appear.
 - `link` has the information to which screen the app should move once user pressed on `more info` button.
 It must not be an empty string.

   - When `more info` button is pressed, `ReminderService` saves the link on local storage and calls the callback, then app can move the screen.